mstksg/backprop/renders/backprop-neural-test.md

 Now, we can write the `BPOp` that reprenents running the network and getting a result.
-We pass in a `Sing bs` (a singleton list of the hidden layer sizes) so that we can “pattern match” on the list and handle the different network constructors differently.
+We pass in a `Sing bs` (a singleton list of the hidden layer sizes) so that we can "pattern match" on the list and handle the different network constructors differently.

 ``` {.sourceCode .literate .haskell}